10 Easy Ways To Extract Date From Datetime In Excel

 Extracting the date from a datetime in Excel can be a crucial skill, especially when dealing with large datasets where you need to isolate the date component for analysis, reporting, or any form of data manipulation.
 If you find yourself frequently working with datetime values, learning these techniques can simplify your tasks significantly!
-Let’s dive into 10 easy ways to extract dates from datetime values in Excel. 🌟
+Letβs dive into 10 easy ways to extract dates from datetime values in Excel. π

 1. Using the DATE Function

-One of the most straightforward ways to extract the date is by using the DATE
+One of the most straightforward ways to extract the date is by using the DATE function.
+This function takes the year, month, and day as parameters.

 Example: If you have a datetime in cell A1, you can use the formula: